dimkr/tootik/README.md

 * cmd/ implements main().

-* fed/ implements federation (server to server communication): outgoing requests and handling of incoming posts.
+* outbox/ translates user actions into a queue of activities that need to be sent to other servers.
+* inbox/ processes a queue of activities received from other servers.
+  * inbox/note/ handles insertion of posts: both posts received from other servers and posts created by local users.
+* fed/ implements federation: it handles all communication with other servers, sends what's in the "outbox" queue to other servers and adds activities to the "inbox" queue to the "notes" table.
+  * fed/icon/ generates pseudo-random icons used as avatars.

-* front/ containts the frontend (client to server communication).
+* front/ implements the frontend.
+  * text/text/plain/ converts HTML to plain text.
+  * text/text/gmi/ contains a gemtext writer.
+  * text/text/gmap/ contains a gophermap writer with line wrapping.
   * front/gemini/ exposes the frontend over Gemini.
   * front/gopher/ exposes the frontend over Gopher.
   * front/finger/ exposes some content over Finger.

 * ap/ implements ActivityPub vocabulary.
 * migrations/ contains the database schema.
 * data/ contains useful data structures.
-* note/ handles insertion of posts.

-* text/plain/ converts HTML to plain text.
-* text/gmi/ contains a gemtext writer.
-* text/gmap/ contains a gophermap writer with line wrapping.
-* icon/ generates pseudo-random icons used as avatars.

 * cfg/ contains global configuration parameters.
 * logger/ contains logging utilities.